If you’re a nurse working per diem as an independent contractor and you need to file your taxes, you’ve come to the right place.

 We’re comparing for you the top three platforms: TaxAct, H&R Block, and TurboTax.
 Price breakdowns, feature comparisons, and reviews were all taken into consideration when selecting our winners for easiest, cheapest, premier, and expense tracking-tax filing bundle platforms for independent contractor nurses.

-If this is your first time filing taxes as an independent contractor (aka self-employed), we recommend you check out this article by the kind people at Intuit: Beginner’s Tax Guide for the Self-Employed.
+If this is your first time filing taxes as an independent contractor or self-employed nurse, we recommend you check out this article: Beginner’s Tax Guide for the Self-Employed.
 Here you’ll find the definitions to key terms, like sole proprietor (Schedule C), partnership, an S-corporation, C-corporation, plus how to get a tax ID number and whether it makes sense for you.

 For a detailed, but easy-to-understand breakdown of how expenses are categorized and reported on the official tax forms, check out Reporting Self-Employment Business Income and Deductions.